eigmax/Ziren/docs/src/dev/proof-aggregation.md

 In the host program, during the setup, the host will compile and load two guest programs as compiled ELF binaries: the `AGGREGATION_ELF` (representing the aggregation guest program) and `FIBONACCI_ELF`, whose corresponding guest program implementation can be found [here](https://github.com/ProjectZKM/Ziren/tree/main/examples/fibonacci).
 These programs are passed to `client.setup()` to generate the proving and verifying keys and to `client.prove()` to execute inside the zkVM and generate proofs.
 In this example, the host generates three compressed proofs proving the correct computation of Fibonacci for inputs n=10, 20, 30.

-The host then prepares inputs corresponding to each Fibonacci proof for the aggregaton guest.
+The host then prepares inputs corresponding to each Fibonacci proof for the aggregation guest.
 Specifically, the host feeds the verification key hashes and raw public values as inputs and supplies the compressed proofs and full verification keys as witness data.
 The guest hashes the public values to a digest and calls `verify_zkm_proof(vk_hash, digest)` to check each proof.
 After all pass, the guest commits to the batch.
 That commitment becomes the public output of the aggregated proof.

-The aggregation program is ran inside the zkVM and generates a Plonk proof (representing the aggregated proof) that certifies the validity of the three individual Fibonacci proofs.
+The aggregation program is run inside the zkVM and generates a Plonk proof (representing the aggregated proof) that certifies the validity of the three individual Fibonacci proofs.

 As an overview what aggregation entails in Ziren: